 - Oil and Gas Production Company – Report conversion project from Business Objects to IBM Cognos.

 - Medical Industry – Eight years experience with imaging centers, physician practices and surgical hospitals.
 Projects included data warehouse and reporting projects with IDX, NextGen, GE Centricity and other data sources.

+At the age of 13, Allen Smith began teaching ‘grown-ups’ how to use their Commodore 64′s and TRS-80 computers.
+For an extra dollar he would even fix their Rubik’s cube.
+Allen has worked with computers ever since.
 Allen received an MBA from University of Central Oklahoma with emphasis in Computer Sciences and a B.S. in Agricultural Economics from Oklahoma State University.
 Allen and his wife Denise live in Edmond, Oklahoma.

 Allen has worked in database services, Business Intelligence (BI) and Data Warehousing (DW) since 1998.
 Data Warehousing services help client companies bring their data together from multiple sources or systems.
 For example, a recent oil & gas customer needed to bring together general ledgers from 17 global regions for a unified view of their finances.

 Business Intelligence systems assist in analyzing, presenting and reporting a company’s data in meaningful, usable forms.
 Allen has designed and developed business solutions with the IBM Cognos and Microsoft SQL Server Business Intelligence platforms since 1999.

 Recent Business Intelligence projects have included physician practices, surgery centers, property and casualty insurance and several projects in the petroleum industry.